-Harper's.
-The next important comet to be ex-The next important comet to be ex-pected within our range of vision will appear in 1910.
+The next important comet to be ex-pected within our range of vision will appear in 1910.
 It is known as Halley's comet, and its first recorded appear-ance was in 11 B. C., since when it has appeared regularly every 76 years.
-Pro-fesor Pickering, of Harvard, describes what happens when we run into a comet, as we occasionally do.
-Pro-fessor Pickering explains that the earth comet, as we occasionally do.
-Pro-fessor Pickering explains that the earth has a cometary tall of its own at cer-tain times.
+Pro-fesor Fickering, of Harvard, describes what happens when we run into a comet, as we occasionally do.
+Pro-fessor Pickering explains that the earth has a cometary tail of its own at cer-tain times.
 This tail is composed of those great auroras that sometimes en-velop the earth's polar regions.